meteor/meteor/CONTRIBUTING.md

 Feature requests are tracked in the [meteor/meteor-feature-requests](https://github.com/meteor/meteor-feature-requests) repository, and include a label that corresponds to the Meteor subproject that they are a part of.

 Meteor is a big project with [many sub-projects](https://github.com/meteor/meteor/tree/devel/packages).
-There aren't as many [core developers (we're hiring!)](https://www.meteor.io/jobs/) as there are sub-projects, so we're not able to work on every single sub-project every month.
+Community is welcome to help in all the sub-projects.
 We use our [roadmap](Roadmap.md) to communicate the high-level features we're currently prioritizing.

 Every additional feature adds a maintenance cost in addition to its value.
 This cost starts with the work of writing the feature or reviewing a community pull